 Cherng Summer Scholars

 The first cohort of twelve scholars launched their projects in the summer of 2017.
 Cherng Summer Scholars, who are arguably our most accomplished juniors and seniors, participate in a full-time, ten week, summer research or artistry program.
 These scholars participate in individually-designed theoretical research, applied research, or artistry projects under the mentorship of an MU faculty member in the field.
 At the conclusion of the summer the research and artistry projects are presented at the Summer Undergraduate Research Forum and Scholars finish out their year at MU by presenting their work in various forums to current and future MU students.

 Each summer we induct a new cohort of students into this prestigious program.
 Below are the members of previous cohorts.

 CSS 2017: Riley Messer, Clarabelle Fields, Julia Brose, Jade Thomas, Thomas Cassimatis, Ethan Zars, Braden Zink, Aiden Alemifar, Tessa Valleroy, Jacqueline Ihnat, Abbey Robinson, and Baylee Francka (not pictured).

 Our Cherng Summer Scholars go on to even greater heights, including being the first author of research articles prior to graduation, becoming Fulbright Scholars, going on to graduate school, and employment with some of the world’s leading corporations.

 CIRCA Scholars Program

-The CIRCA Scholars Program, a problem-based interdisciplinary approach to learning and research (Cherng Interdisciplinary Research in Contemporary Affairs) is built upon a two-semester course sequence and study abroad/away experiences that explores the interconnected threads of current issues and problems facing humanity.
-First semester students will examine global issues, from peace and conflict to education and learning, by defining problems, analyzing different stakeholder’s perspectives, reviewing evidence, and re-framing solutions.
-Second semester, students choose one global issue to look further into, framed through a research and leadership.
+The CIRCA Scholars Program, a problem-based interdisciplinary approach to learning and research (Cherng Interdisciplinary Research in Contemporary Affairs) was built upon a two-semester course sequence and study abroad/away experiences that explores the interconnected threads of current issues and problems facing humanity.